rust-lang/rust/src/doc/guide-testing.md

 closure that the `iter` method receives can return an arbitrary value which forces the optimizer to consider the result used and ensures it cannot remove the computation entirely.
-This could be done for the example above by adjusting the `bh.iter` call to
+This could be done for the example above by adjusting the `b.iter` call to

 ~~~
 # struct X; impl X { fn iter<T>(&self, _: || -> T) {} } let b = X;